datacarpentry/image-processing/episodes/02-image-basics.md

 Viewed from a distance,
 these pixels seem to blend together to form the image we see.

+Real-world images are typically made up of a vast number of pixels, and each of these pixels is one of potentially millions of colours.
+While we will deal with pictures of such complexity in this lesson, let's start our exploration with just 15 pixels in a 5 x 3 matrix with 2 colours, and work our way up to that complexity.

 :::::::::::::::::::::::::::::::::::::::::  callout

 ## Matrices, arrays, images and pixels